-City Parks, including pavilions, playgrounds and restrooms, are now open to the public.
-Please note that the Lillian Park Splash Pad remains closed.
+City Parks, including pavilions, playgrounds and restrooms, and the Lillian Webb Park Splash Pad are now open to the public.

 Meetings & Events

-All public meetings of Mayor & Council as well as our boards and committees have resumed normal meeting schedules, and are being conducted via Zoom teleconference.
-For meeting links, please consult the agenda packet for the relevant meeting on the Meetings & Agendas webpage.
-Links will be posted on the cover page of the packet.
+All public meetings of Mayor & Council as well as our boards and committees have resumed normal meeting schedules and are being conducted in person.
+Please consult the agenda packet for the relevant meeting on the Meetings & Agendas webpage.

 As this situation continues to evolve, we encourage you to carefully monitor the CDC, Georgia Department of Public Health, and the county health offices.
 The State of Georgia also has a COVID-19 hotline (see below).
 If you believe that you are experiencing symptoms of COVID-19 or have been exposed to the novel coronavirus, please contact your primary care doctor, an urgent care clinic or your local federally qualified healthcare center.

 Gwinnett, Newton and Rockdale County Health Department*: (770) 339-4260